UK campaigning failures

 - fragmentation of efforts

-- deliberate self censoring
+- deliberate self-censoring

-- repeating of fallacies.
+- repetition of fallacies

 "All that is necessary for evil to triumph is for good people to look on and do the wrong thing".